GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Introduction

-To our knowledge, there are currently no works that have investigated the effectiveness of ML tools to infer galaxy surface photometry, fully accounting for the PSF effect on ground-based observations.
-For this reason, we have started a project aimed at developing ML tools for the analysis of the 2D surface brightness of galaxies using primarily ground-based observations.
+The impact of the local PSF has been investigated previously in \cite{Umayahara2020SPIE11452E..23U}, who showed that adding the information of PSF to the galaxy images in deep learning tools would improve the prediction accuracy for the effective radius in ground-based observations.
+However, this early attempt did not test the full constraint of a S\'ersic model, including all other model and geometrical parameters like the $n-$index, the total magnitude, the axis ratio, and the PA.
+Hence, to our knowledge, there are currently no works that have produced science-ready ML tools to infer galaxy surface photometry, fully accounting for the PSF effect on ground-based observations.
+For this reason, we have started a project to develop ML tools to analyse the 2D surface brightness of galaxies using primarily ground-based observations.
 The main aim is to produce a family of fast and accurate GAlaxy Light profile convolutional neural NETworks (GaLNets, in short) to perform single and multi S{\' e}rsic profile models of galaxies on different datasets.
 This will allow us to test the applicability of the GaLNets on these data for future ground-based surveys (e.g. Vera Rubin/LSST), but it will eventually be extended to space observations (e.g. Euclid and CSST) with other dedicated GaLNets.